b6pzeusbc54tvhw5jgpyw8pwz2x6gs/yn-prompt/README.md

-# yn-prompt
+When input y or n, use this yn-prompt module.
-super simple nodejs prompt module
+Its dependency is the prompt module.